 - Man-in-the-Middle Attacks: This is when a scammer eavesdrops on what you are doing while you are using your computer.
 The scammer can use special devices to get between your device and the Internet.
 This allows them to see what information you are entering on the public Wi-Fi network so that they can steal it and commit identity theft.

-- Malware: Scammers can use public Wi-Fi networks to slip malware onto people’s devices as they are using the public network.
-With these viruses, scammers can then steal information off your computer and use it to commit identity fraud.
+- Malware: Scammers can use public Wi-Fi networks to slip malware onto people’s devices as they are using the public network, sometimes through phishing text messages.
+With these viruses, scammers can then steal information off your computer, such as payment information, and use it to commit identity fraud.

 - Hotspots Disguised as a Public Wi-Fi Network: Scammers set up a mobile hotspot and rename it so that it looks like a public Wi-Fi network.
-People log into this Wi-Fi network thinking that its just a normal public network and start Internet surfing.
+People log into this Wi-Fi network thinking that it’s just a normal public network and start Internet surfing or using messaging apps.
 This gives scammers access to your information so that they can steal it and drain your bank accounts.

 - Snooping Devices: Scammers have special devices that can eavesdrop on public Wi-Fi signals and steal your information.
 They are able to view everything you are doing on the public network, especially any personal or log-in information you have entered while using the Wi-Fi.
 They can then steal this information and access your bank accounts to steal your money.

 How to Avoid the Dangers of Public WiFi Networks